Xu Jie: Resignation

 In August 1568, the Emperor unexpectedly accepted Xu's resignation due to backstage intrigues by Zhang Juzheng.
 Xu left office with honor as the Emperor dismissed the accusations against him.
 Conversely, the accuser was deposed after being accused of corruption.
 Li Chunfang, the most senior in the service, took over the leadership of the Grand Secretariat.
 Gao Gong returned to the Grand Secretariat in early 1570 and became the head of the grand secretaries in 1571 after Li Chunfang's resignation (until 1572).
 In the subsequent purges, Gao Gong and Zhang Juzheng's efforts to eliminate Xu's followers were intertwined with their attempts to limit the influence of neo-Confucian philosophers in the state apparatus.
 Gao and Zhang saw the philosophers' debates on Confucian principles as "empty talk".
 The friendships and networks of mutual support that emerged from these debates were seen as dangerous in their influence.
-As a result, in 1570, officials responsible for the education of Confucian students were banned from participating in the jiangxue debates.
+In 1570, officials responsible for the education of Confucian students were banned from participating in the jiangxue debates.
 After Xu's departure from political life, the dominance of Wang Yangming's ideas over China's intellectual elite weakened.
 For several decades, under pressure from political attacks, the movement focused more on literary expression than on the political revival of the Donglin school.